upper waypoint

 At a watch party in Santa Rosa on Tuesday night, the mood was joyous as Dayna Ghirardelli, the executive director of the Sonoma County Farm Bureau, announced that early voting showed an 85% vote for no on Measure J.

-The party, featuring many more flannels, boots and mesh caps than one usually sees a political event, served Clover milk and Strauss ice cream — two farms that would have closed had Measure J passed.
+The party, featuring many more flannels, boots and mesh caps than one usually sees a political event, served Clover milk and Strauss ice cream — two companies whose largest suppliers in Sonoma County would have had to close or downsize had Measure J passed.

-Ghirardelli said the results were a resounding message in support of local farms.
+Ghirardelli told KQED that the results were a resounding message in support of local farms.

 “I can see where they may have thought this had to do something with animal welfare, but it has nothing to do with animal welfare,” Ghirardelli said of the measure’s supporters.
 “Our farmers here take great care of their animals and the land.
 We are third-party animal welfare certified.
 We are organic.
 We do all the things that we need to, to take care of our animals.
 And I think that unfortunately, with all due respect, they were duped.”